5 COVID-19 Questions: Why is COVID-19 testing so confusing?

 Ever since the onset of the COVID-19 pandemic, every sector of our lives has been upended by changes brought about by this new virus.
 And in spite of extensive media coverage, it can be challenging to keep up with all of the questions brought about from living life in a global pandemic.

 We want to bring some clarity to the confusion by discussing five questions you’re probably asking about COVID-19.
-Check back over the next 4 weeks as we answer additional questions about COVID-19.
+To find out the answers to other questions, read the other posts in our series:

 Now, on to the first question: Why is COVID-19 testing so confusing?